VoxaAI/voxa/docs/plugins.rst

 Why onlyIntents?
 *****************

-A good practice is to isolate an utterance into another intent if it's contain a single slot.
+A good practice is to isolate an utterance into another intent if it contains a single slot.
 By creating the only intent, alexa will prioritize this intent if the user says only the slot.

 Let's explain with the following scenario.
 You need the user to provide a zipcode. so you should have an `intent` called ``ZipCodeIntent``.
 But you still have to manage if the user only says its zipcode with no other words on it.
 So that's when we create an OnlyIntent.
 Let's called ``ZipCodeOnlyIntent``.

 Our utterance file will be like this:

 .. code-block:: text